cambridge-ceu/CEU-matters/README.md

 HDR UK's mission (https://www.hdruk.ac.uk/about/) is to tackle important research challenges by applying data science approaches to large-scale biomedical data.
 Seminar Series started in September 2018 with an exciting line-up of talks, spanning various research themes including
 'multi-omics', clinical informatics, rare diseases, the microbiome, and novel analytical methods.
-It has a <a href="mailto:hdruk-seminars@lists.cam.ac.uk">mailing list (hdruk-seminars@lists.cam.ac.uk)</a> ([further information](https://lists.cam.ac.uk/mailman/listinfo/hdruk-seminars)) and supports subscription or change of options (e.g., digest mode) [from the web](https://lists.cam.ac.uk/mailman/options/hdruk-seminars/ceu-group%40medschl.cam.ac.uk) or <a href="mailto:hdruk-seminars-request@lists.cam.ac.uk">by email (hdruk-seminars-request@lists.cam.ac.uk)</a> (with the word `help` in the subject or body but no quote).
+It has a <a href="mailto:hdruk-seminars@lists.cam.ac.uk">mailing list</a> (hdruk-seminars@lists.cam.ac.uk) ([further information](https://lists.cam.ac.uk/mailman/listinfo/hdruk-seminars)) and supports subscription or change of options (e.g., digest mode) [from the web](https://lists.cam.ac.uk/mailman/options/hdruk-seminars/ceu-group%40medschl.cam.ac.uk) or <a href="mailto:hdruk-seminars-request@lists.cam.ac.uk">by email</a> (hdruk-seminars-request@lists.cam.ac.uk) (with the word `help` in the subject or body but no quote).

 ## Schedules